 National

-• Total number of annual Lyme cases in 2021 were the highest ever recorded for a single year.
+• Total number of annual Lyme cases in 2024 are the highest ever recorded for a single year.

 British Columbia